braid-org/braidjs/antimatter/readme.md

 # antimatter: an algorithm that prunes CRDT/OT history

 [Antimatter](https://braid.org/antimatter) is the world's first peer-to-peer synchronization algorithm that can prune its history, while peers disconnect and reconnect and need to merge their old changes.
-In steady-state it prunes down to zero overhead.
+In steady state it prunes down to zero overhead.

-This package implements three objects to demonstrate a working system:
+This package implements a working system composed of three objects:
 ```
 var {sequence, json, antimatter} = require('@braid.org/antimatter')
 ```